Benkol003/Third-Year-Notes/COMP37212 Computer Vision/Week 6 Local Features.md

 Its important that, at a corner, there is significant **change in intensity** within the window if we move in **any** direction.

-WE can calculate the sum-of-squares distance change as:
+We can calculate the sum-of-squares distance change as:

 ![](misc/Pasted%20image%2020240501023254.png)